HQInterview/BI-developer/README.md

 If you host this project on some publicly available IP, please send us the URL.

-We should be able to run the project on localhost without any hassle (standard: no bugs, easy setup, documented Readme.md...).
+We should be able to run the project on localhost without any hassle (expectations: no bugs, easy setup, well documented `Readme.md`...).

 ## Example output